 Combine the wet and dry ingredients.
 Slowly add the wet ingredients to the bowl with the flour mixture, stirring just until moistened.
 Gently fold in the strawberries.

 Bake.
-Pour the batter into the prepared pan and use a spatula to spread it evenly.
+Pour the cake batter into the prepared pan and use a spatula to spread it evenly.
 Bake for 20 to 25 minutes, or until a toothpick inserted into the center comes out clean.

 Cool.
-Let the cake cool in the pan on a wire rack for 10 minutes, then carefully remove the cake from the pan and put it directly on the wire rack to finish cooling.
+Let the cake cool in the pan on a wire cooling rack for 10 minutes, then carefully remove the cake from the pan and put it directly on the wire rack to finish cooling.
 (Learn more: Why Every Baker Needs Wire Cooling Racks)

 Make the topping and assemble: